nicomfe/HarryAppLanding/README.md

 4. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

+5. Start mongo-express
+run --> cd into node_modules/mongo-express
+copy content of config.default.js into a new file called config.js (if this doesnt exist) run --> node app

 ## Build & development

 Run `grunt build` for building and `grunt serve` for preview.